Bello Matawalle: Defection to APC

 On 1 June 2021, Matawalle dissolved his Executive Council, reportedly in preparation for a party switch to the APC set to happen around June 12.
 Matawalle however, denied that the cabinet dissolution was connected to a party switch and claimed to have not made a decision on changing parties nor set a date.

-On June 27, President Muhammadu Buhari's Personal Media aide Bashir Ahmad said Matawalle had joined the APC.
+On 27 June, President Muhammadu Buhari's Personal Media aide Bashir Ahmad said Matawalle had joined the APC.
 The party switch was later confirmed by Matawalle's spokesperson Ibrahim Dosara, who said Matawalle would formally announce the defection on June 29.
-On June 29, Matawalle, along with all 3 Zamfara Senators, 6 of 7 Representatives, and all 24 House of Assembly members, officially switched to the APC at a rally in Gusau attended by other APC Governors; notably Deputy Governor Mahdi Aliyu Gusau and Anka/Mafara Representative Kabiru Yahaya remained in the PDP.
+On June 29, Matawalle, along with all 3 Zamfara Senators, 6 of 7 Representatives, and all 24 House of Assembly members, officially switched to the APC at a rally in Gusau attended by other APC Governors; notably Deputy Governor Mahdi Mohammed Gusau and Anka/Mafara Representative Kabiru Yahaya remained in the PDP.
 Mai Mala Buni, Yobe State Governor and APC Caretaker Chairman, immediately dissolved all party caretaker committees in Zamfara State and appointed Matawalle as Zamfara APC Leader.

+Controversy

+Corruption Allegations

+The Economic and Financial Crimes Commission has assured the public it will continue with the alleged ₦70 billion corruption case against the Minister of State Defense, Bello Matawalle during his tenure as the Governor of Zamfara State from 2019 to 2023.
+The APC AKIDA Forum is appealing to the investigating Matawalle alleged mismanagement of public funds during his tenure as Governor for Zamfara State and his involvement in the famous arms deal scandal.
+On May 18th 2023 the EFCC announced that it was investigating Allegations of extensive corruption, fraudulent contract awards and the misappropriation of more than ₦70 billion by Matawalle.

+Link With Bandit

+The current Governor of Zamfara State Dauda Lawal said Matawalle is alleged to have procured Vehicles for bandit leaders, including a notorious kingpin, Bello Turji and others while serving as Zamfara State Governor.
+He said Matawalle kept terrorists at the government house, and ransom was paid to terrorists through the government.
+Matawalle purchased 34 brand new 2019 Model Hilux and distributed to the terrorists leaders like Ado Aleiru, Halilu Subububu and Bello Turji.
+On 10th July 2024 Bello Turji said Matawalle amnesty only empowered some of his colleagues premium times reported that Turji said he killed one of the bandit leaders in his Shinkafi LGA for peace to reign, but Matawalle allegedly sabotage his efforts.